 I was spellbound with those gorgeous sights as I start mounting over the rocky path towards the GAP.
 And found remnants of the Aboriginals who referred to this area as Kutti.

 A place that offers world-class dining, exceptional service and breathtaking views on the shores of Watsons Bay.
 It was built in 1837 by Mortimer Lewis, a Colonial Architect.
 It got the name of ‘Dunbar House’ in 1950 following a resolution of Woollahra Council.

 I started my afternoon with a glass of red wine enjoying the colorful yachts floating.
 The lunch happened to be one of my most memorable till date.
 I was all alone on a Solo Trip relishing Duck Parfait, a velvety mousse prepared from duck lever topped with spicy cherries.
 Oh my gosh!

-Taking a Ferry from Circular Quay to Watson Bay is the best thing to opt.
+Taking a Ferry from Circular Quay to the oldest Fishing Village in Australia is the best thing to opt.
 Though you can reach easily by bus too.
 But the Ferry Tour is a wise man choice.
 Those boundless views include the famous Sydney Opera House, the dramatic arch of Sydney Harbor bridge at their best.
 Best way to see the city on a budget.

 You can take also take a Ferry to Manly Beach from Watson Bay.

 You may love to read this Five Things I want to do Again in Sydney